jschauma/boringssl/BUILDING.md

     Windows too.

   * The most recent stable version of [Go](https://golang.org/dl/) is required.
-    Note Go is exempt from the five year support window.
+    Note: Go is exempt from the five year support window.
 If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

   * On x86_64 Linux, the tests have an optional